-A perennial favorite for the holiday season (and only sold in November and December), our organic and Fair Trade Certified Holiday Spice Black Tea pairs bold organic Indian tea with generous doses of orange, cinnamon and clove flavor!
+A perennial favorite for the holiday season, our organic and Fair Trade Certified Holiday Spice Black Tea pairs bold organic Indian tea with generous doses of orange, cinnamon and clove flavor!
 Despite the generous flavoring, the brisk and coppery qualities of the black tea really come through.
 Like all of our flavored blends, our Holiday Spice Black Tea uses only the highest quality organic loose leaf tea, essential oils and botanical ingredients, insuring an excellent cup every time!

 Ingredients: organic Indian black tea, organic orange peel, organic cinnamon, organic clove, and natural orange cinnamon spice flavor

-Serving Size: one scant teaspoon per 8 oz cup of water
+Serving Size: one teaspoon per 8 oz cup of water

 Sarah Says: This tea smells so yummy in your cup.
 I find that I brew a lot of it during the holiday season!